asparagusbeef/easyID3/README.md

 # easyID3
 Simple and easy to use ID3 tree build and print

-requires pandas, math, numpy and colorama.
+requires pandas, math and numpy
 Easy textual print of ID3 for any number of possible answers.
 Supports dataframes with only categorical data (strings only, case-sensitive).
 Will also clean data of perfectly unique columns (such as an index column).